jkropko/PICANTE/preregistration_update2.md

 Two literature-strand durations are revised in the same recalculation.
 These two are not corrections: they follow from the pilot sizes registered under 2.6, which is a design change, and they appear here only so that the End date field is not left contradicting a change made elsewhere in this update.
 They are recorded in this item rather than in 2.6 because splitting a single registered field across two items would be worse than noting the mixed status here.
 The charting pilot rises from ten to twenty-five included sources, each charted both by a human blind to the AI and by the AI, and its duration is revised from approximately two weeks to approximately three to four weeks.
 The screening pilot remains at approximately 100 records in the ordinary case but may extend to a maximum of 250 where human-includes are sparse, and its duration is revised from approximately two weeks to approximately two to four weeks.
 No other stage duration changes.

-The planned end date is moved to [DATE] accordingly.
+The planned end date is moved to 9/16/2026 accordingly.

 Two further points are recorded so that the revised date is not read as a commitment the design cannot support.
 First, the organizational strand runs in parallel with the literature strand but is not independent of it: the strands meet at the Synthesis stage, so the later of the two governs.
 Second, the strand's critical path runs through adjudication by the lead reviewer, because the saturation counter advances only on adjudicated codes; a backlog in adjudication stalls coding regardless of research-assistant availability.
 Nothing in the protocol is time-boxed, and extending the schedule requires no further registration change.